 Indoor Sports Entertainment Licence

-West Lothian Council operates an Indoor Sports Entertainment licensing scheme which is administered by the Council's Licensing Team.
-The Team are able to provide general guidance on the scheme but cannot assist you to complete your application form or provide legal advice on whether a licence is required.
+In terms of Section 41A of the Civic Government (Scotland) Act 1982 licences are required for the use of premises as a place of public sports entertainment.
+The Indoor Sports Entertainment licensing scheme is administered by the Council's Licensing Team.
+The Team is able to provide general guidance on the scheme but cannot assist you to complete your application form or provide legal advice on whether a licence is required.
 You should seek legal advice from a solicitor or advice centre if you are unsure as to whether you require a licence.

 Which premises require a licence from the council?